-It’s important to note that IBS isn’t caused by stress, but stress can aggravate symptoms and make them worse.
+While stress and anxiety aren’t the only factors that play into IBS, stress can aggravate symptoms and make them worse.
 Many patients find relief by combining dietary changes and medication with therapy.

 If You Think You May Have IBS, Schedule a Visit With a Gastroenterologist

 Irritable bowel syndrome does not have to control your life.
 With the right treatments, it’s possible to reduce symptoms and prevent flare-ups.
 If you’re looking for a doctor who can diagnose IBS or you need help getting your symptoms under control, schedule an appointment with Dr. Heiman in Tampa, FL, today.